Psychedelic/cap/spec.md

     // Insert the given transaction to the ICHS and issue a transaction id. insert : (IndefiniteEvent) -> (TransactionId);

+    // The time on the canister.
+The time can be used to check if this WritableCanister
+    // is on the same subnet as the caller. time : () -> nat64;
 };
 ```